chrismattmann/etllib/README.txt

 ============
-KivaTikaSolrlib
+ETL lib
 ============

-This is the KivaTikaSolrlib package.
-It provides an API to munge and prepare KIVA JSON data using Apache Tika and JSON parsing/loading for ETL via Apache OODT (or other libs) into Apache Solr.
+This is the ETL lib package.
+It provides an API to munge and prepare JSON, TSV and other data using Apache Tika and JSON parsing/loading for ETL via Apache OODT (or other libs) into Apache Solr.
 It also provides three command-line tools:

-kivarepackage
+repackage
-    Repackages an aggregate Kiva JSON file into its constituent data files (may use Tika). kivaposter
+    Repackages an aggregate JSON file into its constituent data files (may use Tika). poster
-    Posts a KIVA JSON doc to Solr. kivarepackageandpost
+    Posts a JSON doc to Solr.
+repackageandpost
 	Combines repackage and posting to Solr without the need for an intermediate file.

 For installation instructions, please see docs/INSTALL.txt.